bartkozal/hocus-pocus/docs/layout.md

 ### Flash

-Flash is very similar to box, but has a smaller padding.
+Flash is very similar to box but has a smaller padding.

 <div class="example">
   <div class="flash" style="background-color: #eee;">